SKIP TO PAGE CONTENT

 SWTJC Information Security

-SWTJC is dedicated to the security of all the information resources under our control.
+SWTJC is committed to the security of all the information resources under our control.
 To that end, we incorporate best practices and are constantly monitoring the technology infrastructure to make sure it is protected from unauthorized use.
 You are a critical part of that protection.
 A common misconception about cyber-attacks is that they involve sophisticated tools and techniques, and sometimes they do.
 However, typically the most effective techniques involve simple mistakes.
 The resources on this page are intended to help you protect the privacy and security of SWTJC's information.

 SWTJC is currently implementing Multi-Factor Authentication (MFA) for certain cloud services.
 MFA provides a secondary source of identification for access to SWTJC resources and helps prevent the misuse of those resources.
 Any information or updates on the progress of the roll out will be provided here.